swiftlang/swift-evolution/proposals/NNNN-swift-style-guide-and-formatter.md

 > Should the Swift language adopt a set of code style guidelines
 > and a formatting tool?

-If the answer to this is "yes", then a **subsequent proposal** will be pitched to discuss and ratify those guidelines.
+If the answer to this is "yes", then **subsequent proposals** will be pitched to discuss and ratify those guidelines.
+In order to keep those discussions scoped and focused, we plan to present proposed guidelines to the community in multiple phases with each centered around a particular theme, such as (but not necessarily limited to) **typographical concerns,** **code consistency,** and **best practices.**

 The proposal authors wish to emphasize that **we are not proposing that users be required or forced** to use a particular